wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for all users holding administrator roles, irregardless of the app they are attempting to access, location or device.

+_The roles included can be customised to suit individual needs._

+### Why is this useful? <!-- omit in toc -->
-This enhances security as these users hold privileged roles and so every sign-in attempt is treated with high security.
+This is a [Microsoft best practice][defaults-link], which enhances security as these users hold privileged roles and so every sign-in attempt is treated with elevated risk.
 This encourages users to not hold privileged roles permanently and instead to make use of alternatives such as Privileged Identity Management.

-_The roles included can be customised to suit individual needs._

 Example below:
 <details>